GiorgosDrog/diploma_thesis_motion_synthesis/README.md

 + The script LBS.py generates the bone and the mesh vertices of all the motions.
 + The script Visualize_mesh.py gives us the opportunity to visualize all the genereted mesh.
-+ The LBS.py is working only in the GenerateData.blend
++ The LBS.py is working only in the GenerateData.blend file
-+ The Visualize_mesh.py working only in the
++ The Visualize_mesh.py working only in the OnlyVisualization.blend file